Mindinventory/Mindinventory-GenerativeAI/README.md

-# Generative AI 🚀
+# Generative AI Initiatives 🚀

- - List of projects in the field of generative AI leveraging a wide variety of LLMs, both local 💻 and cloud hosted ☁️
+- Catalogue of Projects in the Realm of Generative AI, Utilizing an Array of Local 💻 and Cloud-hosted ☁️ Large Language Models (LLMs).
- - Contains 🐍 Jupyter Notebooks for various huggingface supported LLMs like Llama-2, Mistral, Mamba, Google Gemini, OpenAI, etc. and their implementation in several use cases
+- Includes 🐍 Jupyter Notebooks for a Range of Hugging Face Supported LLMs such as Llama-2 🦙, Mistral, Mamba, Google Gemini ✨, OpenAI, and Numerous Others, Demonstrating Their Application Across Various Use Cases.

+# GenAI Development Roadmap 🛣️

+- Our Commitment to Continuously Enhance This Repository with Emerging GenAI Technologies.